lihonglei327/PEPFinder/README.md

 STEP 1.
-Prepare the data file which contains at least two columns of chemical potentials.
+Prepare the data file which contains at least two columns of chemical potentials.<br/>
 STEP 2.
 Set the following parameters in main.m file.
 - fp: filepath of dataset plain file in which data are separated by comma
 - epsilon: distance error threshold of chemical potential pairs